 UK Visa Refusal Appeal Procedure

-UK Visa Refusal Appeal Procedure can be complex but helps in bringing successful outcome at times.
-At A Y & J Solicitors, our lawyers are dedicated, highly-experienced and intelligent to assist you to overcome this hurdle of appeal process and procedure.
-We take enormous pride that we get to know our clients and take the time to understand their matter fully so that we can provide the best possible immigration solution.
+The UK visa refusal appeal procedure can be a complex process.
+At A Y & J Solicitors, our lawyers are dedicated, highly experienced and able to help you overcome the difficulties of this appeal process.
+We take enormous pride in getting to know our clients and taking the time to fully understand their issues so that we can provide the best possible immigration solution.

-Many clients who come to us regarding an immigration appeal have spent months, sometimes years fighting UK Visas and Immigration (UKVI) and are worried.
-Not only do we provide the expert advice and representation they need, we give our clients the confidence that they are in the best hands if they have a good chance of achieving a positive result on their Appeal.
+Many clients who come to us regarding an immigration appeal have spent months, sometimes years fighting a decision by UK Visas and Immigration (UKVI).
+Not only do we provide the expert advice and representation they need, we also give our clients the confidence that they have a good chance of achieving a positive result on their Appeal.

-Under English law, normally, people who have had a court / government department negative decision which affects their life (such as whether they can enter or leave in the UK), have a right to appeal.
-The right to appeal is fundamental to the Rule of Law, and we believe it is necessary that migrants have full access to justice by being able to exercise their appeal rights.
+Under English law, people who have had a negative decision made by a court / government department which affects their life (such as whether they can enter or leave in the UK), normally have a right to appeal.
+This is fundamental to the Rule of Law, and we believe it is necessary that migrants have full access to justice by being able to exercise their appeal rights.

-Unfortunately, the British government has severely curtailed appeal rights for migrants applying for entry clearance or leave to remain mainly those applying under Points Based System and replace it with Administrative Review rights.
-Rights of appeal under the Points-Based-System have been removed, except in situations where it is alleged a refusal breaches the applicant’s human rights.
-Therefore, instructing an experienced lawyer who is familiar with the Immigration Laws is crucial, both at the visa application stage and when considering of pursuing an appeal.
+Unfortunately, the British government has severely curtailed appeal rights for migrants applying for entry clearance or leave to remain – mainly those applying under the points-based immigration system – and replaced it with Administrative Review rights.
+Rights of appeal under the points-based system have been removed, except in situations where it is alleged a refusal breaches the applicant’s human rights.
+Therefore, instructing an experienced lawyer who is familiar with immigration law is crucial, both at the visa application stage and when considering an appeal.

 Section 84 of the Nationality, Immigration and Asylum Act 2002 outlines valid grounds of appeal to the Immigration and Asylum Chamber, which are:

-- that the decision is not in accordance with the immigration rules
+- that the decision is not in accordance with immigration rules

-- that the decision is unlawful by virtue of Race and Religion section 19B
+- that the decision is unlawful by virtue of Race and Religion Act section 19B

-- that the decision is unlawful under the Human Rights Act, e. the decision is incompatible with the Convention rights of the appellant
+- that the decision is unlawful under the Human Rights Act, ie the decision is incompatible with the Convention rights of the appellant

 - that the appellant’s rights under the Community Treaties would be breached because they or a family member are an EEA national